bcmichael/RNMR-Docs/docs/command/full_command.md

 SIZEA | Allocated size of a block in points
 SIZE  | Actual size of a block in points

-## SOBGT
-Subtract one and branch if greater than

-Category: Macro

-Format: `SOBGT` gblnam labelt labelf

-Defaults: TEMP none none

-Prerequisites: Macro only (MAC)

-Description:
-Global argument gblnam is decremented by one.
-If the result is greater than zero jump is made to labelt, else jump is made to labelf.
-If label is not specified, execution continues with next line.
 ## SP
 Display archive space information